The Thrive For Good Growing Food Course

 A good mulch feeds the soil, protects the soil from rain/wind/sun, and blocks weeds.

-My favorite mulch that does all of the above is leaves.
+My favourite mulch that does all of the above is leaves.
 In the fall, you can collect them from your property and put them on your beds.

 I often pile them 6 inches high.
 They partially break down over the winter.
-In the spring, they need to be raked aside in places where you sow seeds, and then you can gradually bring them back underneath the seedlings, although in some places, I end up planting so densely that there’s not much room for mulch.
-In that case, the plants make more of a living mulch that protects the soil.
+In the spring, they need to be raked aside in places where you sow seeds, and then you can gradually bring them back underneath the seedlings, although with some crops, I end up planting so densely that there’s not much room for mulch.

 If you don’t have leaves, straw is a reasonable substitute.
-I’ve often found bales of straw in online classifieds from local farmers, or at hardware stores or garden centers.
+I’ve often found bales of straw in online classifieds from local farmers, as well as at hardware stores and garden centers.

 Wood chips can be an okay mulch, too, especially under trees and shrubs.
-In a vegetable garden, I prefer leaves and straw.
+In a vegetable garden, I find leaves and straw easier to manage.

 Soil Prep Options